-If the HTTP PUT request from the NF service consumer is not accepted, the TSCTSF shall indicate in the response to HTTP POST request the cause for the rejection as specified in clause 6.2.7.
+If the HTTP PUT request from the NF service consumer is not accepted, the TSCTSF shall indicate in the response to HTTP PUT request the cause for the rejection as specified in clause 6.2.7.

 If the TSCTSF determines the received HTTP PUT request needs to be redirected, the TSCTSF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [4].